 Step #3: Analyze!

 Yup, you guessed it!
 You need to tell the readers what you learned from the experience.
 In other words, explain why this instance mattered to you.
 You’ve been living on this earth for 17-ish years — of all the stories you can possibly tell me, why are you telling me this one?
-Spend some time reflecting about this.
+Spend some time reflecting on this.